Walking a Very Fine Line: 10 of the Most Shockingly Uncomfortable Characters in Movie History Worth a Second Look

 Wayne Gale (Robert Downey, Jr.) in Natural Born Killers (1994)- To many, this choice might be a strange one because Downey's character was a relatively minor one versus the flashy performances from the movie's resident killers (Woody Harrelson and Juliette Lewis).
 The reason why that this character was so controversial was that Gale seemed to represent the overall media as a whole as they try to seemingly romanticize serial killers by making them into accidental celebrities.
 Despite the shocking acts of endless violence, the movie's message was that actions spoke louder than words.
 People can spin their own stories, but nothing gets the truth across like a shocking atrocity to make people want to think of an entirely different stance.
 Downey's Gale definitely did that towards the end of the film when he was pulled into a disturbing act of violence that left him speechless until the next commercial break.
 Of course, there have been a lot of controversial characters in films since Natural Born Killers, but this one was still unnerving nonetheless.

 Jeanne (Maria Schneider) in Last Tango in Paris (1972)- When many critics think of this movie, most would tend to focus on Marlon Brando's blazing performance as a man pushed to the brink of grief and has a sexual awakening towards a stranger.
 The connection between the two characters involved some racy sex scenes for the time, but the movie's true undercurrent involved trying to explore one's baser instincts in a need to balance their daily obligations.
-Schneider's Jeanne portrayed a young woman on the verge of ending a safe marriage with a comfortable man.
+Schneider's Jeanne portrayed a young woman on the verge of entering a safe marriage with a comfortable man.
 She entered a reckless sexual relationship with Brando's Paul as a way to understand herself or something much deeper.
 Of course, the arrangement fell apart once reality entered the picture.
 One of them wanted something more, while the other wanted distance.
 Unfortunately, someone ended up dead and it's not someone too obvious.
 Schneider gave Jeanne a level of innocence and danger that made viewers shocked and equally fascinated by her actions as the end credits rolled.
 Was it her plan all along or a complete accident?
 No one will ever know.

 In the end, controversy and shock value don't always necessarily go together.
 Sometimes, a movie's dark story can simply be a way to show how a family can come together in times of pure duress, while other times it allowed them to fall apart.
 In 2008's Funny Games, Naomi Watts played a woman who seemed to have it all until two dangerous young serial killers came into her home to terrorize her family.
 As the story progressed, Watts' character tried to outwit her captors, but her fate was long decided beforehand.
 The film's conclusion was the right mixture of shock and discomfort that was done masterfully, but it won't warrant a second viewing for a while because of the movie's depressing tone and subject matter.
 It's a shame because Watts gave a high caliber performance as a doomed woman fighting to survive no matter what.
 Funny Games proved that shock value wasn't simply reserved for horror films.
 Despite some early mixed reviews, another film destined to prove controversial was the soon-to-be released film Passion, which followed two women plotting against each other for professional and personal supremacy.
 It's too early to say if the movie would warrant making the list, but never say never.